 Portland got the next good opportunity, as Scott Sutter was caught upfield on the attack.
 Will Johnson tried to cover for him but Andy Polo blew past him with a burst of speed and fired a shot that Joe Bendik got a piece of but the ball still went through his legs.
 Jonathan Spector was there to clear it off the line for a corner in the fourth minute.

-Kljestan went for goal in the seventh minute on a free kick and got his shot through the wall but it was straight at goalkeeper Jake Gleeson.
-Four minutes later, Justin Meram found Josué Colmán in the penalty area but the Paraguayan’s shot was blocked by a defender.
-Seconds later, Kljestan passed up a good opportunity to shoot and instead tried to find Colmán, but the pass didn’t get through.
+Kljestan went for goal in the seventh minute on a free kick and got his shot through the wall, but it was straight at goalkeeper Jake Gleeson.
+Four minutes later, Justin Meram found Josué Colmán in the penalty area, but the Paraguayan’s shot was blocked by a defender.
+Seconds after that, Kljestan passed up a good opportunity to shoot and instead tried to find Colmán, but the pass didn’t get through.

 Disaster struck in the 19th minute, when an initial call for embellishment and what would have been a second yellow card to Sebastian Blanco was overturned by video review and instead Portland was awarded a penalty due to a foul in the area on Mohamed El-Munir.
 Valeri stepped up and put the visitors ahead, 1-0, even though Bendik guessed the correct direction of the kick.